MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

 .. _PSyclone issue: https://github.com/stfc/psyclone/issues

-This issue must be sited in a comment with the PSyKAl light implementation.
+This issue must be cited in a comment with the PSyKAl light implementation.

 Passing values by Global Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~